gitter-badger/ngcloud/docs/tutorial/ngs_result.rst

 Specify the ``job_info.yaml``
 =============================

-``job_info.yaml`` follows YAML_ syntax, which stores how the NGS analysis pipeline is performed and the sample information.
-YAML_ is a human readable format to store natural data structure.
+File job_info.yaml follows YAML_ syntax, which stores how the NGS analysis pipeline is performed and the sample information.
+YAML is a human readable format to store natural data structure.
+The following is the YAML content of our minimal example:

 .. literalinclude:: ../../examples/job_tuxedo_minimal/job_info.yaml
     :language: yaml